Li-Jinjie/Li-Jinjie.github.io/_Projects/Development of a Settable Constant Temperature Controller.md

 Duration: Feb.
 2018 - Jun.
 2018

-Design and manufacture a constant temperature control system that can be set to the specific temperature:
+Design and manufacture a constant temperature control system that can be set to a specific temperature:

-1. Setting the temperature in grades (at least three)
+1. Set the temperature in grades (at least three)
 2. The range of heat is from 50 to 100 degrees, and the error should not exceed ±5 degrees.
 (Score according to the accuracy)
 3. Use a cellphone to set and display the temperature.
 4. Powered by 220V AC.